 At that point, the beautiful setting suddenly loses its luster, and so does the food; your experience is tainted.

 Similarly, your career site could be beautiful, your branding on point, and your job a perfect match for a particular candidate.
-But if the recruiter can’t find that candidate’s resume in their pile, or they aren’t enabled with the right tools to quickly and adequately engage the candidate, their experience will inevitably suffer.
+But if the recruiter can’t find that candidate’s CV in their pile, or they aren’t enabled with the right tools to quickly and adequately engage the candidate, their experience will inevitably suffer.

 The candidate and recruiter experience are two sides of the same coin.